ssantichaivekin/polymerspace-website/_info/inventory.md

 - Autoclave for sterilization

 Equipment and Lab Supplies that Belong to Our Lab:
-Please visit [https://goo.gl/AinxcN](https://goo.gl/AinxcN) to access our inventory as of August 15th, 2018.
+Please visit [our inventory site](https://goo.gl/AinxcN) to access our inventory as of August 15th, 2018.
+We also have a wishlist [here](https://docs.google.com/document/d/16wT9AueFMez_I-FHyb3gaRH_D2vj6btsoOdkYLMK3Tc/).

 Our inventory is constantly growing and changing.
 We are still working on setting up Quartzy so that we can share our inventory